alimanfoo/alimanfoo.github.io/_posts/2016-09-21-genotype-compression-benchmark.md

 ![png](/assets/2016-09-21-genotype-compression-benchmark_files/2016-09-21-genotype-compression-benchmark_7_0.png)

-For the benchmark I'm going to store the data via [Zarr](@@TODO) which is similar to HDF5 in that it splits the data into chunks and compresses each chunk separately.
+For the benchmark I'm going to store the data via [Zarr](@@TODO) which splits the data into chunks and compresses each chunk separately.
+Compressed data will be stored in and retrieved from main memory.
 We usually choose a chunk shape that provides a good trade-off between row-wise and column-wise data access, and use chunk sizes of 1 megabyte or greater.

 {% highlight python %}